-- The default value is full.
-In this mode, all discovery, meshing and transport functionality is activated. - In the access_point (or shorthand ap) mode, the interface will operate as a network access point.
+• In the access_point (or shorthand ap) mode, the interface will operate as a network access point.
 In this mode, announces will not be automatically broadcasted on the interface, and paths to destinations on the interface will have a much shorter expiry time.
+In addition, path requests from clients on the access point interface will be handled in the same way as the gateway interface.

-This mode is useful for creating interfaces that remain quiet, unless when someone is actually using them.
-An example of this could be a radio interface serving a wide area, where users are expected to connect momentarily, use the network, and then disappear again. - The roaming mode should be used on interfaces that are roaming (physically mobile), seen from the perspective of other nodes in the network.
+This mode is useful for creating interfaces that remain quiet, until someone actually starts using them.
+An example of this could be a radio interface serving a wide area, where users are expected to connect momentarily, use the network, and then disappear again.

+- The roaming mode should be used on interfaces that are roaming (physically mobile), seen from the perspective of other nodes in the network.
 As an example, if a vehicle is equipped with an external LoRa interface, and an internal, WiFi-based interface, that serves devices that are moving with the vehicle, the external LoRa interface should be configured as roaming, and the internal interface can be left in the default mode.
 With transport enabled, such a setup will allow all internal devices to reach each other, and all other devices that are available on the LoRa side of the network, when they are in range.
 Devices on the LoRa side of the network will also be able to reach devices internal to the vehicle, when it is in range.
-Paths via roaming interfaces also expire faster.

-• The purpose of the boundary mode is to specify interfaces that establish connectivity with network segments that are significantly different than the one this node exists on.
+Paths via roaming interfaces also expire faster. - The purpose of the boundary mode is to specify interfaces that establish connectivity with network segments that are significantly different than the one this node exists on.
 As an example, if a Reticulum instance is part of a LoRa-based network, but also has a high-speed connection to a public Transport Node available on the Internet, the interface connecting over the Internet should be set to boundary mode.